Anfernee Lopena – The Boy Next Door #1

 The third Filipino athlete to compete on Day 1 was Anfernee Lopena, the newly crowned National 100m Champion.

 Clocked 10.86 to place 4th in his heat.
-Lopena, who was tired from traveling and had to cope with 2 false starts and nerves, was well off his PB of 10.47.
+Lopena, tired from traveling and had to cope with 2 false starts and nerves, was well off his PB of 10.47.

 Lopena performance placed him 24th in terms of time.